 Certain resources are required to produce goods and services which satisfy human wants.
 These resources, are available in limited quantity and each such resource also has several alternate uses.
 Therefore, to satisfy unlimited wants, there are limited amount of resources , and each such resource have alternative uses.
 For example, petrol is used not only in vehicles but also for running machines, generators etc. Thus the problem of scarcity of resources arises.

 Economics is all about making choices to use goods and services to satisfy wants, with scarce resources.
 Economics studies human behavior as a relationship between means i.e. resources and ends i.e. human wants.
 Economics aims to make sure that limited resources are optimally utilized in the best possible manner.

 In other words, Economics is a social science concerned with proper use and allocation of resources for the achievement and maintenance of growth stability.

 Economics can also be defined as the social science concerned with the production, consumption and distribution of goods and services.

 It is the field of science that studies how businesses, firms, individuals, Governments and nations make choices on allocation of their limited resources in order to satisfy their unlimited wants and needs.
 Economics studies the process of production of goods and services their distribution in the market and finally their consumption by the consumer.

 Taking these explanations of the meaning of economics into consideration, economics can be defined as follows –

-Economics is a social science which studies the way a society chooses to use its limited resources, which have alternate uses, to produce goods and services and to distribute them among different groups of people.
+Economics is a social science that studies the way society chooses to use its limited resources, which have alternate uses, to produce goods and services and to distribute them among different groups of people.

 “Political Economy or Economics is a study of mankind in the ordinary business of life; it examines that part of individual and social action which is most closely connected with the attainment and with the use of the material requisites of well being.
 Thus it is on the one side a study of wealth; and on the other, and more important side, a part of the study of man.” – Alfred Marshall